Merrycatch22/HCV/README.md

-Currently, AHK is used to grab hand histories one at a time from the flash application and copypasted every 60 millseconds into a notepad. handconvert.py takes in a file of hand histories and converts them into a Pokerstars-like format. sel.py - coming soon, upgrading from bash notification system, and hopefully the AHK system too.
+Currently, AHK is used to grab hand histories one at a time from the flash application and copypasted every 60 millseconds into a notepad. handconvert.py takes in a file of hand histories and converts them into a Pokerstars-like format. sel.py - simple web automation to open games from the homepage.

 ### Prerequisites
 Install python imports via *pip3*: